alessandrogenco/Kiruna-project/Retrospective/Retrospective-Team-Sprint4.md

 - What caused your errors in estimation (if any)?

+We overstimated the time of some tasks to avoid to leave them uncompleted.

 - What lessons did you learn (both positive and negative) in this sprint?

+We have learned to help each other in tasks we cannot do in the best way.

 - Which improvement goals set in the previous retrospective were you able to achieve?

 - Which ones you were not able to achieve?
 Why?